umairahsan1/cmpt-120-umair-ahsan/project/README.md

     return jsonify(movies)
 ```

+In the code above, we see a function called `list_movies()` with some weird stuff above it.
+This is known as an __annotation__.
+Annotations are a sort of arbitrary marker that exist to notify interpreters, linters, IDEs, etc. about something specific to it.
+In the case of `flask`, it is notifying the framework that the following function should be invoked when the URL is accessed with a http GET request.
 I want you to activate your Python virtual environment and then run your `main.py` file.
 Once again you should see some text like the following:

 ```txt
  * Serving Flask app 'main'